-- In Pictures: Christians celebrate Good Friday and Easter in the Holy Land
+- Christians Celebrate Easter in the Holy Land

 The work was made possible by a historic agreement among the three churches that control the compound – Custodia Terrae Sanctae, a Franciscan order that represents the Catholic Church; the Greek Orthodox patriarchate; and the Armenian Patriarchate.

 The compound is famed as a managerial nightmare, due to the division of control enshrined in an agreement that was signed over 150 years ago.
 The agreement assigns every bit of the building – every floor tile, door, window and corridor – to a specific church, and any alternation, addition or repair requires the agreement of all three churches.